πŸŽ™οΈ

 SECRET BRAIN STRATEGIES BEHIND SUCCESS

-• β†’The primary purpose of dreaming is to defend the visual territory of the brain from being taken over by other senses like hearing and touch.
+• β†’The primary purpose of dreaming is to defend the brain's visual cortex from being taken over by other senses, as demonstrated by Harvard research where sighted individuals showed sensory takeover after 60 minutes of blindfolding.

 Read β†’